hannonhill/exchange-resources/README.md

 # Cascade CMS Exchange Modules
 Customizable sites that can be imported into your instance of Cascade CMS.
-They can be used out of the box, but we recommend adding your header and footer.
+They can be used out of the box, but we recommend adding your header and footer, with your site's CSS/JS as needed.
+Simply download the site and import it into your instance!

 * [Bootstrap](https://github.com/hannonhill/exchange-modules/tree/master/bootstrap) - Coming soon!
 Example site built out using Bootstrap v4